What42Pizza/LooF/Documentation/Statements.md

 - **VarName = Value**
   - Sets VarName to Value
-- **VarName defaultsTo Value**
-  - If VarName is null, sets VarName to Value
 - **VarName += Value (int or string)**
   - Adds Value to VarName
 - **VarName -= Value (int or string)**